devAM-22/phaser90/README.md

 * **Bill of materials**
   The first version of the bill of materials has been added.
 It includes a price estimation for all the required parts.

+### EDIT (10.7.2025):

+* **KiCad schematic**
+  Added first version of the schematic, which will later be turned into a PCB or perfboard layout.
+  This version doesn't yet include the tremolo effect selector or the bypass switch.

 ### TODO:

 * Breadboard testing